 A TV Licence costs £145.50 a year.
 You can pay it all in one go, or spread the cost weekly, monthly or quarterly.
 Once it’s set up, the easiest way to manage your licence is online.

 We can’t offer a discount or a shorter length TV Licence to students.
 But we do offer refunds.
 Find out if you are eligible for a refund or get more information about students who go home for the summer.

 A halls’ licence doesn’t cover students in their rooms.
 They won’t be covered by their parents’ licence either, unless they only ever use devices that are powered solely by their own internal batteries, and aren’t plugged into an aerial or the mains.

 Students who plan to go home over the summer should check if they’re eligible for a refund.

-That means the only TV they’d watch would be programmes on demand on services other than iPlayer, such as Sky Go, All 4, ITV Hub and YouTube.
+That means the only TV they’d watch would be on demand programmes on services other than iPlayer, such as Sky Go, All 4, ITV Hub and YouTube.

 Alternatively, they may be covered by their parents’ licence.
 If you think this is the case, please check that all the following are true before getting in touch with us:

 We sometimes make visits to check if people need a licence.
 Why do we do this?
 Well, we've found that when we visit and make contact, almost one in six people who say they don’t need a licence actually do need one.
 So it’s really important for students to be certain before they get in touch.